Netflix did wonderful things for the entertainment industry.

 As a result, consumers have likely paid billions of dollars in extra monthly transfer fees and costs associated with their internet service providers (ISPs).
 The cable companies should be applausing Netflix’ efforts, not trying to compete with them!

 All this said, it looks like (a) #Netflix will proceed with ads and (b) will likely use #Microsoft as the provider for implementation, tracking and reporting.
+The ads in question are the ‘traditional’ interstitial ads.
+These are the ads that interupt your flow of viewing or listening activity.
+You’re just about to enjoy a cliffhanger or exciting twist in a show and

 Talk about a ‘jump the shark’ moment (all you older folks will know what I’m talking about).